eclipse-tractusx/tractusx-edc/edc-extensions/ssi/ssi-identity-core/README.md

 # SSI Core Identity Service Module

 This module contains an implementation of the EDC identity service for SSI.
-The SsiIdentityService  a `SsiTokenValidationService` for validating the `JWT` token
-Ultimately the validation is delegated to an implementation of `SsiCredentialClient`.
+The SsiIdentityService contains a `SsiTokenValidationService` for validating the `JWT` token, that uses an implementation of `SsiCredentialClient` for validating the JWT token and then check custom rules registered in the `SsiValidationRuleRegistry`

 For obtaining the `JWT` token, the identity service also delegate to the `SsiCredentialClient` .